2 Program Learning Outcomes and Curriculum Mapping

 The Centre for Excellence in Learning and Teaching (CELT) has numerous resources, including a guide to writing and assessing learning outcomes.
 CELT’s learning outcomes resources are available online.

-We also suggest taking a look at CRICKET (Course Renewal in a Kit), designed by faculty and staff at TRU – a “collaborative curriculum renewal space” with information about learning outcomes, learning activities, and assessment.
+We also suggest taking a look at CRICKET (Course Renewal in a Kit), designed by faculty and staff at Thompson Rivers University – a “collaborative curriculum renewal space” with information about learning outcomes, learning activities, and assessment.

 License